 - Then they did the pricing gun ad once again :(

 - This was followed by a sketch Chevy Chase plays a closeted Chrismas Elf (closeted that he was an elf not a gay elf in the closet) and gets caught by his sister who is shocked and in denial.
 The sketch goes on until the parents show up when it is revealed that the father is a closeted elf as well.

 - Next, we have the news, which is getting more consistent and more cutting.
-They had a story where they credited a politician of saying, "What's wrong with another Vietnam?
+They had a story where they credited a politician for saying, "What's wrong with another Vietnam?
 We should keep doing it until we get it right."

 - The news was then interrupted for a commercial for a tarnish remover called Tarnoff.
 Again they love their play on words.

-- When they came back from the news it was time for Gilda Radner's character Emily Litella's segment where she was outraged that company's wanted to fire the handicapped for the holidays only to find out they wanted to hire the handicapped.
-I love this character and I also love that they continued to beat the hearing impaired joke into the ground.
+- When they came back from the news, it was time for Gilda Radner's character Emily Litella's segment where she was outraged that company's wanted to fire the handicapped for the holidays only to find out they wanted to hire the handicapped.
+I love this character, and I also love that they continued to beat the hearing impaired joke into the ground.

-- This was followed by a cute silent sketch about Belushi and Radner at a laundromat sharing a machine because all the other ones were full.
+- This was followed by a cute/silent sketch about Belushi and Radner at a laundromat sharing a machine because all the other ones were full.
 They then recreate an entire relationship based on the order in which they added their clothing.

 - The Pong sketch then returned as Al Franken's voice played the Pinball Wizard who didn't move his Pong Paddle at all being deaf, dumb and blind.

 - The Muppets returned with a sketch about a holiday party.
 No one showed up because everyone else was partying with the Bees.
 Candice Bergen eventually shows up to sing Have Yourself a Merry Little Christmas.

 - This sketch cut into the second commercial for Mel's Char Palace that was too similar to the first one to even tell the difference.